BradleyA/Linux-admin/cluster-command/README.md

 This script runs a command from a set of predefined commands on hosts.
 The hostnames of the hosts are found in a file with one hostname per line.
 Lines in this file that begin with a # are comments.
 The defualt location for this cluster command host file, cluster-command.txt, is /usr/local/bin.
 A different path and cluster command host file can be entered on the command line as the second argument.

-Example of predefind commands (enter 'cluster-command -h' for latest list of commands)
+Example of first argument, predefind commands (enter 'cluster-command -h' for latest list)

  * shutdown       - sudo shutdown -f now
  * reboot         - sudo reboot